franciscolopes26/franciscolopes26/README.md

 I'm interested in new technology especially blockchain.

-My favorite code editor is VSCode .
+My favorite IDE is VSCode .

 ---
 <h2 align="center">Connect with me</h2>